unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 ## Impermanent loss

 Consider an ETH/USDC pool with initial supply of 100 ETH and 100K USDC, so initial ETH price is 1000 USDC and the constant is $k=10^7$.
 Now assume ETH price doubled to 2000 USDC.
-We compute ETH reserves:
+Traders flock in to buy the underpriced ETH from the AMM.
+We compute the ETH reserves at the end of price discovery, when the AMM price has stabilized at 2000 USDC per ETH:

 $$
 x(p)=\sqrt\frac kp=\sqrt \frac{10^7}{2000}=\sqrt{5000}\approx 70.71.